bright-dev/Bright-lite/README.rst

 This will add the Bright-lite module to the cyclus environment, and allow you to use Bright-lite in Cyclus simulations.

-Bright-lite is known to work for the following repository, branch, and commits:
-cyclus: develop e69185292077e40a628c54db6036372ef68f2f18
-cycamore: develop 975714ecb861deaad99fb20405bbed31591388d7

 ============
 Using Bright-lite
 ============
-Bright-lite requires at least 6 inputs from the users to operate fully.
-While there are several other inputs associated with the Bright-lite module all of these other inputs come with a default value.
+Bright-lite reactor requires at least 6 inputs from the users to operate fully.
+While there are several other inputs associated with the module, all of these other inputs come with a default value.

 -----------
 The six required inputs are
 -----------

-- **in_commods**: This field is a one or more than indicates that possible sources of fuel for the reactor.
+- **in_commods**: This field is a one or more that indicates the possible sources of fuel for the reactor.
 The values in this field should be commodities that exist inside of the simulation.
+In order to use Bright-lite in forward mode, set the first source to the steady-state (non-startup) fuel supplier.
+For forward mode the startup fuels can be set with additional sources.
 - **out_commod**: This field should be filled out with the cyclus commodity that will connect the reactor facility to the facility that will be directly handling the waste.
-- **libraries**: This is a one or more field that indicates the Bright-lite library the reactor will be using.
-Note: Adding additionally libraries to this list will enable the library interpolation_ capabilities in Bright-lite but also requires that the user input parameters and values to be interpolated upon.
+- **libraries**: This is a one or more field that indicates the Bright-lite library database the reactor will be using.
+Note: Adding additionally library databases to this list will enable the library interpolation_ capabilities in Bright-lite but also requires that the user input parameters and values to be interpolated upon.
 The interpolation feature is intended for advanced users.
-- **target_burnup**: This field indicates to the reactor what the target burnup for the reactor will be.
+- **target_burnup**: This field indicates the target burnup for the reactor.
 If this is set to 0, the reactor will operate in forward mode.
 If this value is not set to zero the Bright-lite reactor must be connected to a Bright-lite fuel fabrication facility.
 - **core_mass**: This field indicates the total mass of fuel inside of the core.
 This mass